jromers/k8s-ol-howto/nfs-client/README.md

 ## Install NFS Client Provisioner

 The NFS Client Provisioner is a Kubernetes application to dynamically create persistent volumes for your applications.
-The NFS share is provided by an already configured NFS server outside your Kubernetes deployment.
+The NFS share is provided by an already existing NFS server outside your Kubernetes deployment.

 First, on each Oracle Linux worker node, install the NFS packages:
 ```